 Motu is involved with Te Pūnaha Matatini, which is offering scholarships for PhD students studying a wide variety of subjects.
 Students will be supervised by Motu staff on three of these projects:

 We are currently examining the Motu Thesis Scholarship and how best to enhance Māori research capacity and encourage students of Māori descent to develop an interest in researching topics relevant to public policy development.

 The 2016 Motu Thesis Scholarship recipient was Hautahi Kingi (Nga Rauru, Te Atihaunui a Paparangi) a PhD candidate in economics at Cornell University in the United States.
 Mr Kingi has two elements to his research, one around immigration and the other looking into tax and consumption.
 You can read more about Hautahi here.

 The Motu Doctoral Scholarship can be awarded to Motu Research Analysts who have been employed by Motu for at least twelve months and who leave to undertake a highly rated PhD course.

 The objectives are to:

-Previous recipients of the Motu Doctoral Scholarship are Isabelle Sin (Stanford), Melanie Morton (Yale), Andrew Aitken (University College London), Simon Anastasiadis (Stanford), Alex Olssen (MIT) and Athene Laws (Cambridge).
+Previous recipients of the Motu Doctoral Scholarship are Isabelle Sin (Stanford), Melanie Morton (Yale), Andrew Aitken (University College London), Simon Anastasiadis (Stanford), Alex Olssen (MIT), Athene Laws (Cambridge) and Sean Hyland (Chicago).